zsemersky/Semerskyetal_2026/README.md

 ## Installation guide
 Download this repository as a zip file.
 On Mac, open

-Run all commands through Terminal (Mac/Linux) or Command Prompt (Windows).
+Run all commands through Terminal (Mac/Linux) or Command Prompt (Windows; run as administrator).
 1. Navigate to your desired file destination

 Example (Mac/Linux):